-A student may pursue the SVO Associate's degree, or the VOT Bachelor's degree, without completing the 200 ton license exam.
-The exam is required only for those who are pursuing the actual license.
+A student may pursue the SVO Associate of Science degree, or the VOT Bachelor of Science degree, without completing the Mate less than 200 Ton license exam.
+The exam is required only for those who are pursuing the license.

 Fee structure for a Special Make-up Exam: